Alanna Smith: Chicago Sky (2023)

-Minnesota Lynx (2024–present)
+Minnesota Lynx (2024–2025)

 On 1 February 2024, Smith signed with the Minnesota Lynx.
 Her former Sky teammate Courtney Williams encouraged Smith to sign with the Lynx after Williams had signed on for the 2024 season.
 In her first season playing for the Minnesota Lynx in 2024, Smith was named to the WNBA All-Defensive Second Team, her first WNBA award.
 In Game 3 of the Finals, Smith's back was injured, but she continued to play in Game 4.

 In the 2025 season, Smith was named WNBA Defensive Player of the Year.
 For the first time, two players were given the award; Smith was awarded along with A'ja Wilson.
 The league noted: "Anchoring the league’s top-ranked defense, Smith powered Minnesota to a league-best 97.5 defensive rating.
 She finished second overall in combined steals and blocks (135), ranked third in both blocks per game (1.9) and total blocks (80), and tied for 10th in total steals (55)."

+Dallas Wings (2026–present)

+On April 12, 2026, Smith signed a three-year contract with the Dallas Wings.

 Unrivaled

-On November 5th, 2025, it was announced that Smith had been drafted by Mist BC for the 2026 Unrivaled season.
+On November 5, 2025, it was announced that Smith had been drafted by Mist BC for the 2026 Unrivaled season.